Imayowadavid/Exploratory-Data-Analysis-with-COVID-19-Datasets-Using-Microsoft-Excel-/README.md

 - Sum of confirmed and cases by year
 - Top and Bottom 5 countries with sum of confirmed ,death cases
 - Death rate.
+- link to the project dashboard and content below;
+-

 **Extended steps carried out during Analysis**
 ***